Spectral mechanism and nearly reducible transfer matrices for pseudotransitions in one-dimensional systems: Thermodynamic consequences of nearly block-diagonal structure

 \subsection{Expansion of the spectral gap and pseudo-critical point}

-To analyze the behavior of thermodynamic observables near a pseudotransition, we expand the normalized spectral gap $\zeta(x,T)$ in a Taylor series around the anomalous point $(x_{p},T_{p})$, as justified by Kato’s theorem \citep{kato}.
-The full derivative expressions, including mixed and second-order terms, are derived in Appendix \ref{subsec:Appendix-A}.
-Importantly, this expansion remains well-defined even when $w_{a}=w_{b}$, since the coupling $w_{0}>0$ ensures $\zeta$ stays analytic and nonzero.
-Expanding around the anomalous point $(x_{p},T_{p})$, we write:
+To analyze the thermodynamic behavior close to a pseudotransition, we expand the normalized spectral gap $\zeta(x,T)$ in a Taylor series around the anomalous point $(x_{p},T_{p})$.
+Analyticity of $\zeta$ in both variables is guaranteed for any finite irreducible transfer matrix by Kato’s theorem \citep{kato}, and the presence of the mixing term $w_{0}>0$ ensures that $\zeta$ remains strictly positive even when $w_{a}=w_{b}$.
+The detailed expressions for the derivatives, including mixed terms, are derived in Appendix \ref{subsec:Appendix-A}.